-Sitting for too long can be termed a sedentary habit.
+Prolonged sitting can be termed a sedentary habit.
 It may increase your risk of various chronic conditions, including obesity, type 2 diabetes, heart disease, and depression.
 This article explains the dangers of sitting all day long and what you can do to lower your disease risk.

 But what if your job involves sitting all day long?
 Is there something you can do to ensure your health is not compromised?
+Keep reading to find out the dangers of prolonged sitting and what to do to avoid sitting for too long.

 Effects of Prolonged Sitting